Circuit Insights: Towards Interpretability Beyond Activations: CircuitLens: Evaluations and Findings

 \end{itemize}

 For generating circuit-based descriptions, we use sampling, as described in the Subsection \ref{methodology-circuit}, on a relatively small dataset of 24M tokens (see Appendix~\ref{appendix-dataset}).
-In addition, to eliminate the factor of the dataset influence, we compare the circuit-based analysis performed on the same data, as used in MaxAct*, i.e. on a large dataset with sampling from the top, as presented in Appendix~\ref{appendix-dataset}.
-These results will be marked by (top), i.e. CircuitLens-Input (top).
+In addition, to eliminate the factor of the dataset influence, we compare the circuit-based analysis performed on the same data, as used in MaxAct*, i.e., on a large dataset (2.3B tokens) with sampling from the top, as presented in Appendix~\ref{appendix-dataset}.
+These results are marked by (top), e.g., CircuitLens-Input (top).
+For comparison, we use the same MaxAct* and Neuronpedia baselines as in Section \ref{weightlens-results}.
+Computational requirements for CircuitLens are demonstrated in Appendix~\ref{appendix-computational-costs}.

-As baselines, we consider Neuronpedia and MaxAct* feature desciprions.
-We do not analyze output-based patterns separately, as they are more computationally expensive to obtain and often provide little additional information without the activation patterns that originally triggered the feature.
+Evaluation results, presented in Figure~\ref{fig:evaluations_circuitlens}, show that circuit-based methods still depend on the dataset, with descriptions from the larger dataset demonstrating the strongest performance across layers, particularly on input-centric metrics.
+However, descriptions derived from the smaller dataset remain competitive and in some cases outperform activation-based baselines, generated on the larger dataset.
+Combining weight-based and circuit-based analysis further reduces sensitivity to dataset size and distribution, making interpretability more robust.

+Sparse feature descriptions often have low Clarity, as demonstrated by \citet{puri-etal-2025-fade}: they fail to specify what precisely triggers a feature’s activation.
+Analysis of the metrics distributions reveals that circuit-based methods yield far fewer features with extremely low clarity compared to purely activation-based approaches (see Appendix~\ref{appendix-results-distributions}).
+Additionally, both qualitative and quantitative evidence indicate that sampling from the full distribution, though memory-intensive, provides a more faithful picture of general feature behavior.

-\textbf{Activations alone are not sufficient} Figure~\ref{fig:patterns_example} shows three circuit-based clusters of activating input samples for feature 619 in layer 12 (L12F619).
+We demonstrate in Figure~\ref{fig:patterns_example} that circuit-based clustering and masking of the input allows uncovering patterns that are not visible based on feature's activation, as illustrated by the feature 619 in layer 12 (L12F619).
 Within each cluster, some commonality in activating concepts exists, but no clear general pattern emerges from activations alone.
-Isolating the tokens that contribute most through attention heads reveals that each activating entity is either explicitly mentioned or marked as definite or demonstrative references such as ``the,'' ``this,'' or ``that,'' as well as ``former'' or ``latter,'' where contributing tokens align semantically.
+Isolating the tokens that contribute most through attention heads reveals that each activating entity is either explicitly mentioned or marked as definite or demonstrative references such as ``the'' or ``this,'' as well as ``former'' or ``latter,'' where contributing tokens align semantically.